GaiaNet-AI/docs/docs/governance/Governance/procedures.md

 * **Vote Delay Period:** Upon submission, a proposal enters a three (3) day vote delay period, prior to the Voting Period.
 The proposer may cancel a proposal during the Vote Delay Period, at their discretion.
 * **Voting Period:** The Voting Period is the seven (7) day time period during which Delegates can cast “Yes,” “No,” or “Abstain” votes on a submitted proposal.
 * **Timelock Period:** Upon completion of the Voting Period, the proposal proceeds to a Timelock period with a minimum delay of three (3) days.
 This period serves as a delay before proposal execution, giving the community time to adjust to any changes introduced by a successful proposal.
-* **Proposal Threshold:** 0.2% (or 2 million) GAIA.
+* **Proposal Threshold:** [placeholder] GAIA.
 The Proposal Threshold is the minimum voting power (whether through holding GAIA tokens themselves or having tokens delegated to them by third parties) needed to submit a GIP for an onchain vote.
-* **Quorum:** 4% (or 40 million) GAIA
+* **Quorum:** [placeholder] GAIA

 > _Note:_ The above values, time periods, and thresholds may be modified by tokenholders through the governance process itself.